create3000/x_ite/docs/_posts/components/CADGeometry/QuadSet.md

 QuadSet is a geometry node that defines quadrilaterals.
 QuadSet can contain Color/ColorRGBA, Coordinate/CoordinateDouble, Normal and TextureCoordinate nodes.

-The QuadSet node belongs to the **CADGeometry** component and its container field is *geometry.* It is available since X3D version 3.1 or later.
+The QuadSet node belongs to the **CADGeometry** component and its default container field is *geometry.* It is available since X3D version 3.1 or later.

 ## Hierarchy